OctopusDeploy/blog/blog/2020-09/sysadmin-to-sre/index.md

 Yes, scripts are code too.

 Release engineering is a sub-discipline of software engineering which focuses on the compilation, assembly, and delivery of source code.
-There is a lot you don’t need to know about release engineering, but two types of tools exist that you won’t want to live without; continuous integration and continuous deployment collectively known as CI/CD.
+There is a lot you don’t need to know about release engineering, but two types of tools exist that you won’t want to live without; continuous integration and continuous delivery collectively known as CI/CD.

 TeamCity, Octopus Deploy, Jenkins, Azure DevOps, and GitHub Actions are all tools that live in this space.
 Focusing on tools is going to confuse you because each of these tools contain features that allow you to build CI/CD systems.
-But, continuous integration and continuous deployment are actually software engineering practices.
+But, continuous integration and continuous delivery are actually software engineering practices.

-To simplify, think of continuous integration as automating the build phase of software, and continuous deployment as automating the release and deployment of that software.
-Continuous integration, continuous deployment, and source control combine to make a release pipeline.
+To simplify, think of continuous integration as automating the build phase of software, and continuous delivery as automating the release and deployment of that software.
+Continuous integration, continuous delivery, and source control combine to make a release pipeline.
 A release pipeline is a conceptual process that takes your code from source to production for you.
 It is through source control and CI/CD that you can get out of the business of clicking buttons.

 **Scenario**: You’ve automated the deployment, provisioning, and configuration of new infrastructure, and all the infrastructure code is stored in source control.
 You are at the point where you can scale the infrastructure up and down using this automation.
 However, it has become difficult to identify which version of the code was last deployed, deployments are done manually at the command-line, and typos frequently make it into the codebase.